crossplane/crossplane/docs/concepts/managed-resources.md

 managed resource is deleted and its `deletionPolicy` is `Delete`, its controller never deletes the external resource in the provider.

-> Immutable fields are marked as `immutable` in Crossplane codebase but Kubernetes does not yet have immutable field notation in CRDs.
+> Kubernetes does not yet support immutable fields for custom resources.
+This
+> means Crossplane will allow immutable fields to be changed, but will not
+> actually make the desired change.
+This is tracked in [this issue][issue-727].

 ### External Name